 Students eligible for this program must meet all of the below listed criteria to be considered for admittance to the program:

-1) Hold a bachelor's degree from an accredited institution of higher education recognized by D'Youville, or are currently enrolled in a 5-year program at D’Youville
+- Hold a bachelor's degree from an accredited institution of higher education recognized by D'Youville University, or are currently enrolled in a 5-year program at D’Youville University

-2) Currently a matriculated student in good standing at D'Youville;
+- Currently a matriculated student in good standing at D'Youville University

-3) A minimum cumulative 3.0 G.P.A. in current professional program of study;
+- A minimum cumulative 3.0 G.P.A. in current professional program of study; and

 Students not meeting some of the requirements listed above but who appear to have the ability to complete the MBA program, may be reviewed for conditional acceptance to the MBA program.